onierstrasz/iThoughts/gtShorts/Getting started with GT.markdown

             * Custom Searches
             * Custom editor stylers
             * Etc. Basically the different ways to modify the system, which usually tie back to some type of annotation that begins with <gt...

+## Too advanced ...

+* Learn about visualization ?
+* Molding the IDE
+* Principles & Patterns?